ozwolf-software/consul-jaxrs/README.md

 ### Creating A New Client Pool

-The base class of this library is the `ServiceInstanceClientPool` object.
+The base class of this library is the `ConsulJaxRsClientPool` object.
 This object needs to be provided three things:

 + `serviceId` - the consul-registered service ID the pool instance will be related to.
-You can create a `ServiceInstanceClientPool` per service you wish to use instances of.
+You can create a `ConsulJaxRsClientPool` per service you wish to use instances of.
 + `client` - Any JAX RS client implementation.
 + `consul` - An instantiated instance of the `Consul` object configured to work with your Consul ecosystem.